 Compact fluorescent fixtures are almost gone but you may come across them.
 They were considered inferior years ago, even when I had my reef.
 I used a 4×96 watt 36″ compact fluorescent fixture on my 45 gallon reef, so the light fixture took up the entire top of the tank.
 It was a very good light.
 I had all sorts of corals in that tank including LPS, SPS, and even clams (and I didn’t just have them, they did very well).
 However, the bulbs are almost impossible to find anymore.
 Anyone still selling them probably got them years ago and still has them because they are trying to at least get their cost on them (not a good business decision).
 So even if you found a good fixture in working order, it probably isn’t worth buying.

 Metal halides are generally obsolete with the introduction of the best LED fixtures.
 They used to be the standard for reef lighting because their intensity was unmatched.
 They could penetrate tall reef tanks in a way no other fixtures could.
-They were intense because they gave off about the same amount of light per watt, but they had a lot of watts crammed in to a tiny little 1″ light filament.
-However, they were expensive and VERY hot (many if not most tanks with halides needed chillers as well).
-They also needed to be supplemented (at least for actinic).
+They were intense because they gave off about the same amount of light per watt as fluorescents, but they had a lot of watts crammed into a tiny little 1″ light filament.
+However, they are expensive and VERY hot.
+In addition to all the electricity they burn themselves, many if not most tanks with halides needed chillers as well which use a lot of electricity.
+They also need to be supplemented (at least with actinic).
+The bulbs need to be replaced every 12 months.
+Some reef aquarists are going back to halides, but I think the vast majority of people doing that used halides with success before and have not tried the right LEDs.

 Reflectors are a big issue with fluorescent and metal halides lights because they alone can greatly impact how much light actually goes in the tank.
-A 4 bulb HOT5 fixture with a single curve reflector will have a fraction of the light reach the tank compared to a fixture with a good individual curved reflector.
-With individual curved reflectors the reflector actually curves around each bulb and even extends down between the bulbs (even below them in the best fixtures).
-This can have a massive improvement in light reaching the tank because it is all being reflected down toward the water, not letting the light simply reach the bulb next to it.
+A 4-bulb HOT5 fixture with a single curve reflector will have a fraction of the light reach the tank compared to a fixture with a good individual curved reflector.
+With individual curved reflectors, the reflector actually curves around each bulb and even extends down between the bulbs (even below them in the best fixtures).
+This can have a massive improvement in light reaching the tank because it is all being reflected down toward the water instead of bouncing around until hitting the other bulbs.

 Splash Guards and Glass Tops

 The amount of time that lights are on is another major issue with lighting.
 In general, I prefer to run any lights on a timer.
-This way there are no issues with the photoperiod, you never forget to turn them on or off or let them run way too long.
+This way there are no issues with the photoperiod.
+You never forget to turn them on or off or let them run way too long.
 There are tons of timers out there.
-I do not like any built-in to power strips or light fixtures, but any of the light timers made for aquariums or found in any hardware or department store (such as Walmart or Target) are fine.
+I do not like to use fixtures that have built-in timers, they can be complicated to use and can make it much harder to just turn the light on or off outside of the normal schedule.
+Any of the light timers made for aquariums or found in any hardware or department store (such as Walmart or Target) should work.
 Most light fixtures require a three-pronged outlet so a three-pronged timer is required.
-The only other thing I want to make sure I have on a timer is a switch so that I can turn the lights on any time I need to.
+The only other thing I want to make sure I have on a timer is a switch so that I can turn the lights on or off any time I need to.

 Fish need a day/night cycle.
-In a fish-only tank the light from the room is enough to provide this unless the tank is in a dark room with no sunlight.
+In a fish-only tank, the light from the room is enough to provide this unless the tank is in a dark room with no sunlight.
 Most of us want actual light to enjoy the fish.
-In fish-only tanks this can be as little as a few hours in the evening when you are actually there to enjoy them.
-The most natural photoperiod would be 12-14 hours of lights on during the day, but in many tanks this would cause too much algae.
+In fish-only tanks, this can be as little as a few hours in the evening when you are actually home to enjoy the tank.

 Reef and planted tanks are a little more complicated since they do require a certain minimal amount of light.
-Most planted tank fixtures are pretty simple so you just have the lights run 8-14 hours per day, as much as you can without algae problems.
+Most planted tank fixtures are pretty simple so you just have the lights run 6-14 hours per day, as much as you can without algae problems.
+Reef tanks usually need a shorter photoperiod to avoid algae issues.

 Be aware that you cannot compensate for relatively weak lights by having them on for a longer period of time, it just doesn’t work.
-So if you are trying to have a planted or reef tank with something like a 2 bulb HOT5 and it just isn’t enough light, you need a better fixture (such as a 4 bulb HOT5), adding more hours of light just won’t do it.
-In fact, in some cases it can promote algae problems since the tank isn’t balanced.
+So if you are trying to have a planted or reef tank with something like a 2 bulb HOT5 or an LED fixture that’s weaker than it should be and it just isn’t enough light, you need a better fixture, adding more hours of light just won’t do it.
+In fact, in some cases, it can promote algae problems since the tank isn’t balanced.

 One often overlooked factor is light distribution.
 I’m not talking about how well a particular fixture spreads out the light it provides (which can be very important), I’m talking about how evenly you light the whole tank.
 If you have a 48″ tank, you will almost certainly get a 48″ fixture (or equivalent pendant lights).
 But, if it isn’t a reef or planted tank, it can create a really great look to not light the whole length of the tank.